proceduralia/randomist/README.md

 ...
 ```
 The `algorithms/` directory contains scripts with classes for each algorithm.
-Some of them, that feature semantic similarity, are grouped together (OPTIMIST and FTL, PHE and the discrete version of RANDOMIST).
+Some of them, are grouped together (OPTIMIST and FTL, PHE and the discrete version of RANDOMIST).
 `algorithms/randomist.py` and `algorithms/discrete.py` contain the abstract classes instantiated by the other algorithms to perform policy optimization with a discrete number of policies, with and without importance sampling.

 ## How to run experiments